Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Genshi had entertained the thought that maybe the Fortress and its surrounding area could have been the equivalent of the Human city of Akkad.
 The Fortress may even have been the very first of the Gao’s civilization, but if it was, that knowledge was lost in the whiteout of badly-curated time.

 Of course, Clan Highmountain were rather better at guarding their secrets than Clan Stoneback.
-Possibly---probably---they curated the time very well indeed and kept most of it a secret.
+Possibly - probably - they curated the time very well indeed and kept most of it a secret.
 Possibly that was a deliberate arrangement between the two ancient Clans.
 They had, after all, once been one and the same.

 *Neither,* Genshi knew, suspected that his own clan was an indirect offshoot of that same tree.